 From network-based anomaly detection to advanced sandboxing, these tools flooded the market and worked great — for a while.
 As they always do, attackers adjusted, adding new techniques, such as encryption and fast-flux DNS.
 It is an arms race, after all.
-Some attackers started to obscure their exploits, hiding in plain sight by blending with innocuous network traffic.
+Some malware attackers started to obscure their exploits, hiding in plain sight by blending with innocuous network traffic.
 Others simply stopped aiming at the network.
-No network traffic means no results from network detection tools.effectiveness waned, security software vendors moved to network-level prevention.
-The idea: We won’t need to scramble to keep malware off endpoints if we can block the exploit or malware at the email server or web gateway.
+No network traffic means no results from network detection tools.effectiveness waned, malware security software vendors moved to network-level prevention.
+The idea: We won’t need to scramble to keep malware off endpoints if we can block the exploit or malware security at the email server or web gateway.

 Where did attackers shift their efforts, if not the network?
 The endpoint, where security technologies haven’t evolved in years and corporate data is usually ripe for the picking.